IrenejMarc/dpq/README.md

 	}

 	/*
+		 Since @relation is not specified here, user_profile_data will be used.
+	 */
+	struct UserProfileData
+	{
+		string fullName;
+		/*
+			 Nullable values are supported at any level of nesting and work as expected.
+		 */
+		Nullable!string favouriteQuote;
+	}

+		/*
 		 That's it as far as the basic Querying goes, but that's not where the real power of dpq comes from.